alexgo-io/alexlab-doc/docs/product-features/liquidity-pools/faqs.md

 <summary>Is there a minimum liquidity amount for the anchor token?</summary>

 Yes.
-Initial liquidity of the anchor token must be a minimum of 1,800 STX or the equivalent value in ALEX or aBTC tokens.
+Initial liquidity of the anchor token must be a minimum of 1,800 STX or the equivalent value in $ALEX or aBTC tokens.

 </details>